 In practice, when the cluster is idle, and all memory is available, a memory intensive query may use all of the memory in the cluster.
 On the other hand, when the cluster does not have much free memory, the same query may be forced to use disk as storage for intermediate data.
 A query, that is forced to spill to disk, may have a longer execution time by orders of magnitude than a query that runs completely in memory.

 Please note that enabling spill-to-disk does not guarantee execution of all

 memory intensive queries.
-It is still possible that the query runner will fail
+It is still possible that the query runner fails

-to divide intermediate data into chunks small enough that every chunk fits into
+to divide intermediate data into chunks small enough so that every chunk fits into

 memory, leading to